navgurukul/newton/js-dataTypes/DataTypes/BooleanExercises.md

 ### Exercises:

-1. Write a program which will give output True by comparing two variables?
+1. Write a program which will give output true by comparing two variables?

 ```javascript
 //please write code here